ProjectPhysX/FluidX3D/README.md

   - simulation box dimensions are now automatically made equally divisible by domains for multi-GPU simulations
   - fixed Info/Warning/Error message formatting for loading files and made Info/Warning/Error message labels colored
   - added Ahmed body setup as an example on how body forces and drag coefficient are computed
-  - added Cessna 172 and Bell 222 setups to showcase loading composite .stl geometries and revoxelization moving parts
+  - added Cessna 172 and Bell 222 setups to showcase loading composite .stl geometries and revoxelization of moving parts
   - added optional semi-transparent rendering mode (`#define GRAPHICS_TRANSPARENCY 0.7f` in `defines.hpp`)
   - fixed flickering of streamline visualization in interactive graphics
   - improved smooth positioning of streamlines in slice mode